 I was honored to have the opportunity to interview Khloé Kardashian!
-I was really nervous but excited to talk to her about her life with migraine.
+I was nervous but excited to talk to her about her life with migraine.
 To give you some background, I’m a huge reality show fan.
-I’d prefer talking reality TV over politics any day and Keeping Up With the Kardashians is a show I have followed since the beginning.
-I choose to watch reality TV while I’m in my cold dark room battling migraine.
+I prefer talking reality TV over politics any day, and Keeping Up With the Kardashians is a show I have followed since the beginning.
+I choose to watch reality TV while I’m battling migraine in my cold dark room.

-Over the years, reality TV has given me an enormous amount of distraction while I lay in bed for hours or days struggling to manage my migraine disease.
-I love reality TV and I must admit that Khloé is one of my favorites.
-The more I get to know about Khloé’s migraine story, the more our migraine lives align.
+Over the years, reality TV has given me an enormous amount of distraction while I lay in bed for hours or days, struggling to manage my migraine disease.
+I love reality TV, and I must admit that Khloé is one of my favorites.
+The more I know about Khloé’s migraine story, the more our migraine lives align.
 Everyone’s migraine story is very different, and I encourage you to tell your story and learn from others.

 As I prepared for my interview, I was excited and filled with emotions.
 Emotions trigger me.
-I was in Florida the evening before the interview and a tropical storm passed over.
-Weather is a huge trigger for me as well and I awoke teetering on the migraine edge.
+I was in Florida the evening before the interview, and a tropical storm passed.
+Weather is also a huge trigger for me, and I awoke teetering on the migraine edge.

 Scared to wake the migraine beast inside me, I rested all day.
 As someone living with migraine, I have learned the importance of saving my energy for big moments and planning for priorities.
 So, I spent the entire day resting, preparing, and saving every bit of health for my call with Khloé.